 - Half of all plastic is designed for one-time use.
 That's incredibly wasteful and means single-use plastics account for a large amount of our plastic waste.
 Typical examples are shopping bags, food wrappers and packaging and drinks containers.

 - Find your nearest zero waste shop.
-Zero waste shops are super-trendy and springing up all over the place.
+Zero waste shops are springing up all over the place.
 They're a brilliant way to reduce your plastic waste and will help you develop new habits.
 Find your nearest one here and make sure you remember your container!

 - Find out whether you can recycle the unrecycable.
 TerraCycle help people recycle products like crisp packets that might otherwise go to waste.
 Simply search the item you'd like to recycle and your location to find out how.